AaGillet/MorphoRegions/README.md

 with improved computational methods and expanded fitting and plotting options.

+## New features (development version)

+The current development version of *MorphoRegions* (available on GitHub) includes new functionality to allow users to input **principal component (PC) scores computed externally**, including support for **geometric morphometric data**, via the newly added functions `process_PC` and `process_gmPC`.

+See section below to install the most recent version of the package.
+Note that this is a development version whic may chnage before next CRAN release.

 ## Installing *MorphoRegions*

 You can install the released version of *MorphoRegions* from